 Nazarene Bible College follows the federal return of Title IV funds provisions for federal aid recipients.
-Under these provisions, when a recipient of federal Student Financial Aid (SFA) funds withdraws from the college, the college must determine the amount of SFA funds earned as of the student's official withdrawal date as determined by the school.
+Under these provisions, when a recipient of federal Student Financial Aid (SFA) funds withdraws from the college, the college must determine the amount of SFA funds earned as of the student's official withdrawal date.
+If the day the student withdrew occurs after the student has completed more than 60% of the payment period or period of enrollment, the percentage earned is 100%.

-If the total amount of funds earned is less than the amount disbursed, funds will be returned to the appropriate SFA programs.
+If the total amount of funds earned is less than the amount disbursed, non-need based aid will be returned to the appropriate SFA programs prior to need based aid within 45 days of the date that the school determined that the student withdrew.

 If the total amount of SFA funds earned is greater than the total amount of funds disbursed, the difference between these amounts may be treated as a post-withdrawal disbursement.
+If eligible, a post-withdrawal disbursement of grant funds will be made within 45 days of the date the school determined that the student withdrew.
+Any offer of a post-withdrawal disbursement of student loan funds will be made within 30 days of the date the school determined that the student withdrew, with an additional 14-day timeframe for the student to accept or decline all or part of the loan offer.